CSC 8490: Database Systems and File Management

 Here are some sources for topics:

-a) R. Sunderraman, Oracle9i Programming: A Primer, 2004, describes many different projects in Chapter 9.
+a) R. Sunderraman, Oracle10g Programming: A Primer, 2008, describes many different projects.
 Other editions (for other releases of Oracle) are pretty similar in their project descriptions.

 c) Think up one of your own.